tsightler/ring-mqtt/README.md

 - Arm/Disarm via alarm control panel MQTT object
 - Arm/Disarm commands are monitored for success and retried (default up to 12x with 10 second interval)
 - Contact and Motion Sensors
-- Smoke/CO2 Detector (experimental/testing needed, does not currently support smoke/co2 listener)
+- First Alert Z-Wave Smoke/CO Detector (experimental/testing needed, does not currently support smoke/co2 listener)
 - Ring integrated door locks (status and lock control)
 - Multiple alarm support
 - Monitors websocket connection to each alarm and sets reachability status of socket is unavailable, resends device state when connection is established